 We also encourage incentive structures that increase employee shareholding and cascade ownership and alignment through an organisation.
-We expect to see remuneration committees develop formal policies for post-employment shareholding We will vote against policies where requirements are not at least 300% (FTSE 100) or 200% (FTSE 250).

-requirements, encompassing vested and unvested shares, for a reasonable period of time.
+We expect to see remuneration committees develop formal policies for post-employment shareholding requirements, encompassing vested and unvested shares, for a reasonable period of time.
 We would suggest this is no less than three years.